mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ## The NSX Container Plugin

-As part of the integration between Enterprise PKS and NSX-T, the [NSX Container Plugin (NCP)](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/com.vmware.nsxt.ncp_kubernetes.do) is responsible for reaching out to the NSX-T Manager API to create networking resources to correlate with the Kubernetes resources that are created by the developers via kubectl.
-For instance, back in our [second demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/GuestbookDemo), when we created a namespace to support the applications, the NCP instructed the NSX-T Manager to create a new /24 network and T1 router to support pods running in this new namespace.
+As part of the integration between Enterprise PKS and NSX-T, the [NSX Container Plugin (NCP)](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/com.vmware.nsxt.ncp_kubernetes.do) is responsible for reaching out to the NSX-T Manager API to create networking resources to correlate with the Kubernetes resources that are created by the developers via `kubectl` commands.
+For instance, back in our [second demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/GuestbookDemo), when we created a namespace to support application deployments, the NCP instructed the NSX-T Manager to create a new /24 network and T1 router to support pods running in this new namespace.

-Log in to the [NSX-T manager](https://nsx.pks.zpod.io) and navigate to the **Advanced Network and Security** tab.
+To verify this workflow, log in to the [NSX-T manager](https://nsx.pks.zpod.io) and navigate to the **Advanced Network and Security** tab.
 Select the **Switching** category if it isn't already selected.
 Type the UUID of the demo-cluster(`6e92c1a9-c8f2-4774-ba8b-7786e7fc8d50`) into the search bar and you will see the NSX-T logical switches created for each namespace in the cluster, including the `appspace` namespace.
 You can also navigate to the **Routers** tab, search on the cluster UUID and point out the T1 routers for each namespace:

 ![Screen Shot 2019-07-25 at 3 50 30 PM](https://user-images.githubusercontent.com/32826912/61904215-5ef6da00-aef4-11e9-8049-04159ad5e86d.png)